lammps/lammps/doc/src/Howto.rst

 both for users and developers.
 The
 `glossary <http://lammps.sandia.gov>`_ website page also lists MD terminology with links to corresponding LAMMPS manual pages.
-The example input scripts included in the examples dir of the LAMMPS distribution and highlighted on the :doc:`Examples <Examples>` doc page also show how to setup and run various kinds of simulations.
+The example input scripts included in the examples directory of the LAMMPS distribution and highlighted on the :doc:`Examples <Examples>` doc page also show how to setup and run various kinds of simulations.